zacharysgoldberg/real-estate-etl-pipeline/README.md

 **--Design--**

-- Built a production level architecture for a data engineering solution using Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and Power BI
+- Built a production level architecture for a data engineering solution using Azure Databricks, Azure Data Lake Gen2, Azure Data Factory, and PowerBI

 - Created, configured, and monitored Databricks clusters, cluster pools, and jobs